eraofchaos/eraofchaos.github.io/heroes/Gem.md

 ### Skin 3: **Moonlight Invitation**

- **Description:** [color=ffffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]The small building is suitable enough to keep a monarch safe.
+ **Description:** The small building is suitable enough to keep a monarch safe.
 The numerous lights and the bright moon illuminate the swallows' return.
 Someone leans against the fence and enjoys the breeze.
-Who are those bright eyes and smile intended for?[-]
+Who are those bright eyes and smile intended for?

  **Skin features:**